top of page

 The Pleadings Period

-A number of considerations arise when commencing a lawsuit, which include determining whom to sue, where to sue, and when to sue.
+A number of considerations arise when commencing a lawsuit, which includes determining whom to sue, where to sue, and when to sue.

 Whom to Sue